Issues

 Economic Development & Jobs

-Astoria is the economic heart of Clatsop County, but our economy is too dependent on seasonal tourism and too short on year-round, family-wage jobs.
+Astoria is the economic heart of Clatsop County, but our economy shouldn’t be too dependent on seasonal tourism and too short on year-round, family-wage jobs.

 Our Comprehensive Plan calls for diversification, resilience, and better-paying work.
 I agree.